-Every regular employee shall accumulate sick leave at the rate of .04625 per hour on a pay status, calculated on the basis of actual service (3.7 hours earned per full pay period paid).
+Every regular and limited term employee shall accumulate sick leave at the rate of .04625 per hour on a pay status, calculated on the basis of actual service (3.7 hours earned per full pay period paid).
 There is no maximum accumulation.
 The accumulation rate for sick leave is based upon regular hours worked, not overtime hours.